opentensor/developer-docs/docs/bittensor-rel-notes.md

 ### Fixed issues

-- Fixed the TAO conversion to correct place in the `btcli stake remove` operation.
+- Fixed the TAO conversion to the correct place in the `btcli stake remove` operation.
-- Fixed `network` instantiation in `btcli root list-delegates` command.
+- Fixed the `network` instantiation in `btcli root list-delegates` command.
 - Fixed the command `btcli root list-delegates` so that when the command is run on non-archive nodes (such as local chain) it will produce a valid output.
 See [https://github.com/opentensor/btcli/pull/175](https://github.com/opentensor/btcli/pull/175) (documentation will be updated soon).